arifulcuet11/Dotnet-5_WebApi/README.md

 4. Webapp layer (Includes all controllers)

 # DotnetCore3.1 Identy Server
-1. implemented signup and login using itentity framqork
+1. implemented signup and login using itentity framework
 2. Implemented user role
 you can find thoes account and role controller